ljpernic/HQ3.1/src/pages/content/fiction/2020-09-13-A-Little-Journey/index.md

 Mrs. Bellowes, with a secret part of her mind which she constantly had to grip tightly, expected to hear a cheap Chinese gong sound when Mr. Thirkell entered.
 His large liquid dark eyes were so improbable that one of the old ladies had facetiously claimed she saw a mosquito cloud hovering over them as they did around summer rain-barrels.
 And Mrs. Bellowes sometimes caught the scent of the theatrical mothball and the smell of calliope steam on his sharply pressed suit.

-But with the same savage rationalization that had greeted all other disappointments in her rickety life, she bit at the suspicion and whispered, "This time it's real.
+But with the same savage rationalization that had greeted all other disappointments in her rickety life, she bit at the suspicion and whispered, "This time it's *real*.
 This time it'll work.
-Haven't we got a rocket?"
+Haven't we got a *rocket*?"

 Mr. Thirkell bowed.
 He smiled a sudden Comedy Mask smile.
 The old ladies looked in at his epiglottis and sensed chaos there.